wcex1994/hailey_profile/data_engineering/Summary/Hadoop.md

 ## Why Parallel

 Nowadays business has increasing volume of the data, but the Read and Write speed has not yet come along with the increasing rate of data expansion.
 To have a better understanding of the huge amount of data that we are collecting, people think of smart work-arounds to R/W data.
 Now, we R/W in parallel to or from multiple disks.
+File systems that manage the storage across a network of machines are called distributed filesystems.
 However, working in parallel has several problems:

 * Hardware failure: